 St Stephen’s seeks to provide Christian love and encouragement which enables and nurtures growth in faith and relationship with God.
 We aim to provide this in a secure and welcoming environment.
 We also seek to support people, both spiritually and practically, as part of the local wider community.

 Pastoral Care at St. Stephen’s begins with Life Groups.
-Life groups provide an environment for sharing and support, where people can grow in their faith.
-In addition to life groups we offer courses throughout the year for a few of life’s more specific challenges.
-In particular we facilitate a bereavement journey course and a ‘dealing with depression’ course.
+Life Groups provide an environment for sharing and support, where people can grow in their faith.
+If you are already in a Life Group we would encourage you to start there for support.

 Extended Pastoral Care

-In addition to life groups, the church has a pastoral care team.
-They are available to come alongside those who need additional support or encouragement.
-The pastoral team are not counsellors, but are experienced in listening, providing care and praying for needs.
+In addition to Life Groups, the church has a pastoral care team.
+They are available to come alongside those who need additional support or encouragement or who may not be able to receive this from a Life Group.
+The pastoral team are not counsellors, but are experienced in listening, providing care and praying with people.
+Please email us here for further details firstname.lastname@example.org.
+The pastoral team are currently supporting people over the phone or in some cases online.

 External Professional Counselling